etendosoftware/docs/docs/developer-guide/etendo-copilot/bundles/dev-assistant.md

 #### Functionality

-The **Reference Creator** assistant is designed to facilitate the creation of references, for example, it is possible to create list of references in the Etendo Application Dictionary by providing the assistant the necesary input parameters.
+The **Reference Creator** is designed to facilitate the creation of references, for example, it is possible to create list of references in the Etendo Application Dictionary by providing the assistant the necesary input parameters.

 #### Usage Example